Terry Melcher: Manson Family

 In 1968, Beach Boy Dennis Wilson introduced Melcher to ex-con and aspiring musician Charles Manson.
 Manson and his "family" had been living in Wilson's house at 14400 Sunset Boulevard after Wilson had picked up hitchhiking Manson family members Patricia Krenwinkel and Ella Jo Bailey.
 Wilson expressed interest in Manson's music and also recorded two of Manson's songs with the Beach Boys.
-For a time, Melcher was interested in recording Manson's music, as well as making a film about the family and their hippie commune existence.
-Manson met Melcher at 10050 Cielo Drive, the home that Melcher shared with his girlfriend, actress Candice Bergen, and musician Mark Lindsay.
+For a time, Melcher was interested in recording Manson's music as well as making a film about the family and their hippie commune existence.
+Manson met Melcher at 10050 Cielo Drive, the home that Melcher shared with his girlfriend, actress Candice Bergen and musician Mark Lindsay.

-Manson eventually auditioned for Melcher, but Melcher declined to sign him.
-There was still talk of a documentary being made about Manson's music, but Melcher abandoned the project after witnessing Manson fighting with a drunken stuntman at Spahn Ranch.
+Manson eventually auditioned for Melcher but Melcher declined to sign him.
+There was still talk of a documentary being made about Manson's music but Melcher abandoned the project after witnessing Manson fighting with a drunken stuntman at Spahn Ranch.
 Wilson and Melcher severed their ties with Manson, a move that angered Manson.
 Soon after, Melcher and Bergen moved out of the Cielo Drive home.
 The house's owner, Rudi Altobelli, then leased it to film director Roman Polanski and his wife, actress Sharon Tate.
-Manson was reported to have visited the house on more than one occasion asking for Melcher, but was told that Melcher had moved.
+Manson was reported to have visited the house on more than one occasion asking for Melcher but was told that Melcher had moved.

-On August 8–9, 1969, the house was the site of the murders of Tate (who was eight months pregnant at the time), coffee heiress Abigail Folger, hairdresser Jay Sebring, writer Wojciech Frykowski and Steven Parent by members of Manson's "family".
-Some authors and law enforcement personnel have theorized that the Cielo Drive house was targeted by Manson as revenge for Melcher's rejection and that Manson was unaware that he and Bergen had moved out.
-However, family member Charles "Tex" Watson stated that Manson and company did, in fact, know that Melcher was no longer living there, and Melcher's former roommate Mark Lindsay stated, "Terry and I talked about it later and Terry said Manson knew (Melcher had moved) because Manson or someone from his organization left a note on Terry's porch in Malibu.
+On August 8–9, 1969, the house was the site of the murders of Tate (who was eight months pregnant at the time), coffee heiress Abigail Folger, hairdresser Jay Sebring, writer Wojciech Frykowski, and Steven Parent by members of Manson's "family".
+Some authors and law enforcement personnel have theorized that the Cielo Drive house was targeted by Manson as revenge for Melcher's rejection, and that Manson was unaware that he and Bergen had moved out.
+However, family member Charles "Tex" Watson stated that Manson and company did, in fact, know that Melcher was no longer living there.
+Melcher's former roommate Mark Lindsay stated that "Terry and I talked about it later, and Terry said Manson knew (that Melcher had moved) because Manson or someone from his organization left a note on Terry's porch in Malibu."